liujiyaoFDU/FreeTumor/README.md

 - **baseline_seg_dir**: the path to the baseline segmentation model, serving for tumor quality control in segmentation training.
 - **TGAN_checkpoint**: the path to the generative model.

-We initially provide a baseline segmentation model and a generative model (trained on 1.6K abdomen data).
+We initially provide a baseline segmentation model and a generative model (trained on 1.6K abdomen data as follows).
 You can download them [here](https://huggingface.co/Luffy503/FreeTumor).

 ```
 ├── /data/FreeTumor